john-science/python_for_scientists/classes/13_pandas/lecture_13.md

 #### Apply a Lambda Function to a Query

-If you query predicates become sufficiently complicated, you might want to replace them with a function that returns `True`/`False` for each record.
+If your query predicates become sufficiently complicated, you might want to replace them with a function that returns `True`/`False` for each record.
 To do this, use `.apply()` with a lambda function.
 For example, let's select all the clients whose first name begins with "M":

     In [8]: df[df.apply(lambda row: row['FIRST_NAME'][0], axis=1) == 'M']
     Out[8]: